AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-Deployment.md

 `docker ps --format '{{ .ID }} {{ .Names }} {{ json .Networks }}'`

 go to [http://localhost:8080/nifi](http://localhost:8080/nifi) to see the web interface No login credentials are needed.

+## Deploy the clientAppsManager Driver with Monitoring Features and Testing Web Interface
+### Deploy Cassandra Cluster in Docker